thbishop/fission/README.md

     fission

-## Config
+## Configuration
 By default, fission will use the default VMware Fusion VM directory (~/Documents/Virtual Machines.localized/) when cloning.
 If you want to use a different directory, you can set this in a config file.

-The config file needs to be in yaml format and live at '~/.fissionrc'
+The config file needs to be in YAML format and live at '~/.fissionrc'

     $cat ~/.fissionrc
     ---
     vm_dir: "/vm"

+## Fusion Version Support
+As of now, only Fusion 3.x is supported (that's what I have available to test).
+It's my understanding that some folks are currently using fission with Fusion 4.x as well.
+In order to have fission work with Fusion 4.x, you will need to tell fission where the Fusion 4.x vmrun file is.
+You can do so with the following item placed in your ~/.fissionrc (remember, YAML format):

+    vmrun_bin: /Applications/VMware Fusion.app/Contents/Library/vmrun

 ## Other Notable Info